 Ernest Oberholtzer and Mallard Island,

-his chapbook of poems about the legacy of
+published by Red Dragonfly Press, is a chapbook of poems about the legacy of

-the preservationist who helped save the Boundary Waters Canoe Area Wilderness from development, was
+the preservationist who helped save the Boundary Waters from development.

-Boundary Waters History: Canoeing Across Time
+Boundary Waters History: Canoeing across Time

 depicts efforts to preserve a remarkable wilderness on Minnesota’s northern